 Modern optics allow for pretty decent image quality through the entire range of focal lengths, so this is not a major concern for beginners.

 On a full-frame sensor, this corresponds to something like 28mm and 200mm-300mm.
 So expect to see focal lengths that look like 28-300mm.

 Walkabout lenses are not meant to be expensive.
-Most of these lenses could be made of plastic materials.
-This makes them quite light and easy to carry.
-On the other hand, this is what makes the lens easy cheap to produce; but less durable than metal bodied lenses.
+Most of these lenses would be made of plastic materials.
+One one hand, this makes them quite light and easy to carry.
+On the other hand, this is what makes the lenses easy and cheap to produce, but less durable than metal bodied lenses.

 One hindrance of these lenses is that they have a variable aperture.
 This means that the largest aperture varies – typically from f/3.5 to f/5.6.
 When the lens zoomed out at the widest aperture, it will be at f/3.5.
-But when the photographer Zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches its telephoto end.
-This is expected, but something that professional photographers pay a lot of money to avoid in their zoom lenses.
-It’s ok, for most of us though.
+But when the photographer Zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches the telephoto end.
+This is expected, and is something that professional photographers pay a lot of money to avoid in their zoom lenses.
+For the rest of us, this isn’t a major concern.

 Pros and Cons of using a Walk Around Lens: